panchoh/dotconfig-doom/README.md

 My config for [Doom Emacs](https://doomemacs.org).

-Don't forget to check Doom Emacs' author own [config](https://github.com/hlissner/.doom.d), which is full of wisdom (directly from the Ancient Ones, it is said) that I pillaged to create mine.
+Don’t forget to check Doom Emacs’ author own [config](https://github.com/hlissner/.doom.d), which is full of wisdom (directly from the Ancient Ones, it is said) that I pillaged to create mine.